Byont-Ventures/hackathon/backend/README.md

 Since `_baseURIextended` is private, we have implemented a getter function called `_baseURI()`.
 The ERC721 standard already has this function implementation, but we want it to behave differently for our use case, so we have overridden it.
 Notice the `override` keyword added to the function.

-> **Tip:** Refer to [function overriding](https://docs.soliditylang.org/en/v0.8.17/contracts.html#function-overriding) to learn how overriding functions works in Solidity.
+> **Note:** Refer to [function overriding](https://docs.soliditylang.org/en/v0.8.17/contracts.html#function-overriding) to learn how overriding functions works in Solidity.

 You may also have noticed the line `using Strings for uint256`: here, we are using the `Strings` library.
 You do not need to import this library in this file, though, since the ERC721 contract imports it, and we will be importing the ERC721 contract.

-> **Tip**: You can read how the strings library works [here](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/Strings.sol).
+> **Note:** You can read how the strings library works [here](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/Strings.sol).
 > For example, uint to string => `someUint.toString()`

 In `Challenge_6.t.sol`, we want to get the token URI from the contract given a specific token ID.
 Your job is to: